Get help today 888-744-0069 or sign up for 24/7 text support.

 Different rehab centers will provide multiple levels and types of care.
 For example, some addiction treatment centers will specifically focus on those with dual diagnosis conditions.

+In addition to free, low-cost, or state-funded programs, you may also be able to use your insurance to cover at least some of the costs of your treatment program.
 American Addiction Centers maintains a strong partnership with a large group of health insurance companies at our addiction treatment facilities.
-Start the journey to recovery and find out instantly using the form below if your insurance provider may be able to cover all or part of the cost of rehab and associated therapies.
+Start the journey to recovery and find out instantly by checking benefits or using the form below if your insurance provider may be able to cover all or part of the cost of rehab and associated therapies.